Date(s) - 29/08/2018

 with Sabrina Arusam (puppets), Dhruv Bedi (sitar) and Saptak Sharma (percussions, tabla)

 Discover the last creation of Sabrina Anastasio, a French puppeteer and comedian trained with famous masters in France, who fell in love with Indian culture and performing arts.

-Puppet Swing displays a creative work with talented Hindustani musicians: the sitar player Dhruv Bedi, prize winner of All India Radio competition, and the percussionist Zuhab Ahmed Khan, disciple of well-known tabla master Ustad Akram Khan.
+Puppet Swing displays a creative work with talented Hindustani musicians: the sitar player Dhruv Bedi, prize winner of All India Radio competition, and the percussionist Saptak Sharma, disciple of well-known tabla master Ustad Akram Khan.

 In this show, we will laugh at ‘Raymond’, a typical old French man visiting India, before admiring the katputhli dancing on the charming and groovy melodies of sitar and tabla.

 Sabrina Arusam started her career with classical drama and clown tradition.
 It’s when she met Greta Bruggman and Sylvie Osman (Arketal Company) that she took a new path in puppet mastery.
 Since then, she participated to many training programs with renowned artists of puppet field.
 Now a professional puppeteer, Sabrina has worked with several companies (Cie Arketal, Ezéquiel Garcia Romeu, Cie La Main Verte).
 In 2011, after attending a Kathputli masterclass in Udaipur with Lala Bhaat, she grew a strong interest in Indian culture and arts.
 During four years she developed Franco-indian artistic projects and created the show for children “Ahimsa” (based on Gandhi’s philosophy).
 Now based in Hyderabad, she is working also with the renowned mime Madhu.